-The Court has a discretion to adjourn the setting aside or recognition and enforcement of an arbitration award in Malaysia pursuant to Section 37 and Section 39(2) of the Arbitration Act 2005 where the award is subject to ongoing setting aside proceedings at its seat (see Ipco (Nigerian National Petroleum Corp [2005] EWHC 726 (Comm) and Man Diesel Turbo SE v I.M.
-Skaugen Marine Services Pte Ltd [2018] SGHC 132).
+The court has a discretion to adjourn the recognition and enforcement of an arbitration award in Malaysia pursuant to Section 39(2) of the Arbitration Act 2005 where the award is subject to ongoing set-aside proceedings at its seat (see Ipco (Nigerian National Petroleum Corp [2005] EWHC 726 (Comm); [2005] All ER (D) 385 (Apr) and Man Diesel Turbo SE v I.M.
+Skaugen Marine Services Pte Ltd [2018] SGHC 132; [2019] 4 SLR 537).
+Recently, in Salconmas Sdn Bhd v Ketua Setiausaha Kementerian Dalam Negeri & Anor [2021] 7 MLJ 907, the High Court allowed an application by a defendant to stay proceedings to recognise and enforce an arbitration award pending the defendant's appeal to the Malaysian Court of Appeal against the High Court's decision partly dismissing its application to set aside the same arbitral award.